MCT-master/mct-master.github.io/_posts/2023-09-25-kristeic-ims-review.md

 keywords: interactive music systems, DMI, physical modeling, review, design
 ---

-The Daïs: Critical Review of a Haptically Enabled NIME

 [The Daïs](https://github.com/PelleJuul/dais) is an interesting approach to designing an instrument that does not look like a string instrument, but sounds like one.
 Let's look at it together from two perspectives: design principles and expressive capability.
 Check out the full paper on the instrument [here](https://www.nime.org/proceedings/2020/nime2020_paper119.pdf).

 <figure style="float: none">